 Building highway networks that work across all types of soil types, subgrades, elevation, temperatures and rainfall levels requires resilient materials.
 India witnesses extreme temperatures across the length and breadth of its roadways.

 Geogrids are made from durable materials such as polymers, and are designed for this purpose.
-Geogrids work to improve the effective CBR [California Bearing Ratio] value of subgrade principally, across a wide range of conditions.
+Geogrids work to improve the performance of subgrade (often quantified as an improved effective CBR) and/or the structural contribution of aggregate base/subbase layers, across a wide range of conditions.

 Geogrids, used as a reinforcement layer for the subgrade, work specifically on highway or road strength requirements by providing support and reinforcement to the foundation, thus making it more resilient against wear and tear.
 Whether it is steep slopes, clay soil, aggregate-paved roads, embankments, or bridges, geogrids provide structural reinforcement.

 In a high-traffic highway scenario, integrating geogrids as a fortification mechanism within the road structure plays a crucial role in efficiently distributing stress.
 The high-strength polymers of the geogrid interlock with the surrounding soil and rocks, forming a robust structure that resists deformation under heavy traffic loads.
-By enhancing soil confinement and reducing lateral movement of rocks, geogrids significantly bolster roads’ load-bearing capacities.
-Geogrids also protect against soil erosion by locking soil.
+By enhancing soil confinement and reducing lateral movement of aggregate particles, geogrids significantly bolster roads’ load-bearing capacities.
+By stabilizing the soil mass and aggregate layers, geogrids contribute to maintaining the integrity of the road structure.
 This prevents the development of cracks and bumps that typically result from prolonged exposure to substantial loads.
-This is not just limited to new installations, but is also useful for highway lane repairs and isolated crack repairs.
+This is beneficial not only for new installations but also for highway lane repairs and isolated crack repairs.

-Since geogrids are made from polymers, they work across a variety of terrains.
-Thus, allowing for maximum land utilization by improving soil stability and cohesion.
-A common application is placing it within the layers under the paved road surface to provide reinforcement and distribute loads more effectively.
-For example, SGB geogrid is strategically placed within the pavement, countering vertical loads from vehicular traffic and generating horizontal forces in the granular layers.
-Supported by the geogrid, the granular sub-base is reinforced by the geogrid.
-It distributes loads effectively and provides structural support.
-This layer rests on the natural ground forming the base layer.
-The SGB geogrid serves as a reinforcement mechanism, significantly enhancing the overall load-bearing capacity of the pavement structure.
+Since geogrids are made from polymers, they work across a variety of terrains, allowing for maximum land utilization by improving soil stability and cohesion.
+A common application is placing them within the layers under the paved road surface to provide reinforcement and distribute loads more effectively.
+For example, a biaxial geogrid (like SGB) is strategically placed at the base of the aggregate layer.
+When subjected to vertical traffic loads, the aggregate attempts to move laterally.
+The geogrid resists this lateral strain through its tensile strength, effectively confining the aggregate.
+This confinement creates a mechanically stabilized composite layer out of the granular sub-base, which can then distribute loads more effectively over the underlying subgrade.
+The geogrid serves as a reinforcement mechanism, significantly enhancing the overall load-bearing capacity of the pavement structure.

-Geogrids serves as a preventive measure against cracking in asphalt roads, particularly mitigating reflective cracking caused by propagating cracks from underlying layers to the surface.
-They reduce crack occurrences, extend road service life, and improve load-carrying capacity.
-For example, in areas prone to ground movement, geogrids act as a protective barrier.
-They inhibit crack propagation during road construction.
+Geogrids serve as a preventive measure against cracking in asphalt roads, especially reducing the reflective cracks caused by propagating cracks from the underlying layers to the surface.
+They reduce the incidence of cracks, expand road service life, and improve the ability to be loaded.

-In Andhra Pradesh, India, a container yard encountered challenges due to soft ground consisting of marine clay with a high groundwater table.
-The subsoil lacked sufficient load-bearing capacity for container stacks and reach stackers.
-To tackle this issue, a ground improvement project was initiated using StrataGrid uniaxial (SGU) geogrids reinforcements.
+In Andhra Pradesh, India, a container yard faced challenges due to soft ground consisting of marine clay (or marine soil) with a high groundwater table.
+The subsoil had a lack of sufficient load-bearing capacity for the container stack and to reach the stackers.
+To deal with this issue, a ground improvement project was started using a geogrid reinforcement system.
 Visakhapatnam Port Logistics Park Ltd., the client, recognized the necessity for improvement due to the low safe bearing capacity of marine clay, which posed difficulties for construction vehicles.
-The proposed solution involved incorporating two layers of StrataGrid uniaxial (SGU) geogrids reinforcements within the Wet Mix Macadam (WMM) layer, thereby avoiding expensive and environmentally harmful soil replacement.
+The proposed solution involved incorporating two layers of geogrids within the Wet Mix Macadam (WMM) layer, thereby avoiding expensive and environmentally harmful soil replacement.

 The use of geogrids or other intervention materials, such as geocomposites and geocells, allows for site-specific improvements and cost savings.